adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 1. For very small inputs, we gain nothing by leveraging sparsity.
 2. For medium-sized inputs, sparsity handling is only useful if we can amortize the cost of detection and coloring.
-3. For very large inputs, even the overhead of detection and coloring does not prevent a large speedup.
+3. For very large inputs, even the overhead of detection and coloring is worth paying as part of a sparse Jacobian computation.

-Although the specific thresholds between regimes are problem-dependent, these conclusions hold in general.

-Importantly, sparsity can yield an asymptotic speedup and not just a constant one.
+Importantly, sparsity can yield an **asymptotic speedup** and not just a constant one.
 Indeed, the cost of a JVP for `iter_diff` scales with $kn$.
 Sparse differentiation requires $c$ JVPs instead of $n$, so with $c = k+1$ here its total cost scales as $\Theta(k^2 n)$ instead of $\Theta(k n^2)$.
 Thus, on the log-log plot of Figure 22, the sparse curve (without detection) has a slope of $1$ while the standard curve has a slope of $2$.

+Although the specific thresholds between regimes are problem-dependent, our conclusions hold in general.

 <!-- TODO: add comments -->